MIFisheriesScience/MIFisheriesScience.github.io/_pages/6001AssignmentGuide.md

 ### Assessors

 All six module instructors plus Dr. Favaro will grade your talk.
 The top and bottom marks will be eliminated, and the median grade of the remaining five assessments in each category will be used.

+Note that you have **20 minutes maximum** to speak.
+You will be cut off at 20 min - and anything not covered by that point will not be graded. **Timekeeping is part of the assignment**

+A 10 minute Q&A will follow the talk.

 ### Audience